 What Birds Eat

 Birds have many different types of diets and an array of feeding preferences, and understanding what and how birds eat is the first step toward attracting them with food.
-The different types of foods backyard birds naturally eat include:
+The different types of foods birds naturally eat include:

-- Insects, worms and grubs
+- Insects, worms, and grubs

-- Seeds, grasses and plant material
+- Seeds, grasses, and plant material

 - Nectar and pollen

-- Nuts, fruit and berries
+- Nuts, fruit, and berries

-- Rodents, snakes and other small animals
+- Rodents, snakes, and other small animals

 Natural Foods for Birds

-Providing natural food sources in the backyard is an ideal way to attract birds with food without needing to constantly refill feeders or purchase seed.
+Providing natural food sources in the yard is an ideal way to attract birds with food without needing to constantly refill feeders or purchase seed.
 Planning the best bird-friendly landscaping can be expensive, but choosing plants to provide food for birds may actually save money in the long run as the plants regrow more food year after year with only minimal care.

 - Flowers: Adding seed-bearing flowers or hummingbird flowers to flowerbeds will readily attract birds.
 Choose perennial varieties for long-lasting growth and a stable food source year-after year, and opt for a range of flowers of different colors and heights to create an attractive and bountiful landscape.

-- Shrubs: Like trees, shrubs that produce flowers, berries or seeds can be delicious bird food sources.
+- Shrubs: Like trees, shrubs that produce flowers, berries, or seeds can be delicious bird food sources.
 Shrubs can be a better landscaping choice for smaller yards or restricted areas where trees would not grow as well.

-- Insects: Minimize pesticide use in bird-friendly landscaping to give birds the opportunity to feed on grubs, ants, aphids and all types of flying insects.
+- Insects: Minimize pesticide use in bird-friendly landscaping to give birds the opportunity to feed on grubs, ants, aphids, gnats, and all types of flying insects.
 Many gardeners quickly learn that birds can be a more effective form of pest control than any chemicals, and the plants will benefit from the natural treatment.

 Supplemental Foods for Birds

 The most popular way to provide supplemental food for birds is through a dedicated feeding station.
-There are many types of bird feeders to choose from, including hopper, tube and platform designs, as well as specialized feeders for foods like fruit, jelly or nectar.
+There are many types of bird feeders to choose from, including hopper, tube, and platform designs, as well as specialized feeders for foods like fruit, jelly, or nectar.
 No special feeder is necessary, however, and birds will readily accept food from a simple plate or dish, or even sprinkled on the ground.
 Using a variety of different feeders will attract more birds, as will using a variety of different foods.

 The most popular supplemental foods to offer birds include: